The Kolvenbach grants program

 To encourage and support these sorts of endeavors, Intersections has created the Kolvenbach grants program, named for Peter-Hans Kolvenbach, S.J. in appreciation of his sense of the holistic nature of Jesuit higher education and the need to forge connections between research, teaching, social issues and spirituality.
 For a fuller description and details of the program click here.

 Up to $1000 is available per grant for proposals that derive from your experiences during the Common Room faculty retreat, the Villa faculty writing retreat, or the Nicaragua immersion trip.
 Proposals need not deal directly with educational or scholarly issues raised at Common Room or Villa, or social issues encountered in Nicaragua.
 There needs to be some connection, but it's likely to be a personal one, rooted in your own work or other aspects of your life.
 We're not looking for ideas to transform the university in one fell swoop, but rather for manageable and sustainable ways to build on retreat and trip experiences.
-Please click here for information on how to apply.
+Learn how to apply for the grant program.